My LinkedIn Account Catastrophe

 LinkedIn mistakenly banned my account because they thought "Ryder Cragie" was a business name.
 After a long while, they unbanned my account after realising it was a mistake.

 Well, it's happened again.
 I'm not having much luck with social media at all!
-I've had issues with Facebook, Twitter, LinkedIn - what next?!
+I've had issues with Facebook, Twitter, and LinkedIn - what next?!

 You may have seen my Tweets regarding the issues I've been having with my LinkedIn accounts recently.
 Here's the full story for those who are interested.